crabmusket/haskell-simple-concurrency/src/tutorial.md

 ## Composable select

-At this point, I'd like to digress from ym source material and return to the question I left hanging of why I named my `select` implementation `selectNow`.
+At this point, I'd like to digress again from GbE's structire and return to the question I left hanging of why I named my `select` implementation `selectNow`.
-Basically, because though it's nice for writing examples with, it's not composable.
+Basically, though it's nice for writing examples with, it's not composable.
 For example, I can't select on the result of a `selectNow`, because `selectNow` blocks.

 What can we do about this?
 Well, easy - write a composable `select`!
 Let's first see an example of how it'll be used.

 ``` haskell